 Difference in Facial Wrinkles

 A study published in 2012 compared 173 Japanese men and women and their gender-dependency in their degree of facial wrinkle.
-Photographers were taken from different angle to get different facial regions and classified into 5 grades.
+Photographs were taken from different angle to get different facial regions and classified into 5 grades.
 The data was compared between the genders and then compared within the different age group.
 From this study, it was found that there is some gender-dependency differences in their facial wrinkles.
 Men tend to have more severe wrinkles than women, except when they reached the oldest age group (65-75).